ricardotemporal/backend-immersion/README.md

     - **Controllers** to handle logic and requests.
     - **Routes** to manage API endpoints.
     - **Config** for centralized configuration.
+- **Day 4 Updates**:
+  - Implemented image upload functionality using **Multer**.
+  - Created the `POST /posts` route to add new posts to the database.
+  - Created the `POST /upload` route to handle file uploads and post creation.
+  - Learned and tested HTTP verbs using Postman.
+  - Sent data to the MongoDB database via the API.

 ## 🚀 How to Run the Project